Sexual coercion among animals: Grasping and grappling

 Grasping and/or grappling mating situations have also been documented in Calopteryx haemorrhoidalis haemorrhoidalis (Odonata), fallow deer (Dama dama), wild orangutans (Smuts 1993), wild chimpanzees, water voles (semi-aquatic rats) Arvicola amphibius, feral fowl, mallard (Anas platyrhynchos), hamadryas baboons and many other primates, coho salmon (Oncorhynchus kisutch), and others.

 Infanticide

-In some mammal species, mostly nonhuman primates, it is common for males to commit infanticide to mate with females.
+In some mammal species, it is common for males to commit infanticide to mate with females.
 This happens often in species that live in groups, such as Old and New World monkeys, apes, prosimians, and hamadryas baboons.
 There is usually a single breeding male in a group, and when an outside male aggressively takes over, he kills off all of the young offspring.
 The males kill infants that are not their own to assert their strength and position, and mate with the females.
+Killing infants may also bring breastfeeding females out of lactational amenorrhea and back into fecundity, improving the male’s chance of fertilising the female if he returns to mate with her again soon.

 Sometimes, multiple males will invade a troop and gang up on females, killing their offspring and subsequently mating with them.
 This occurs in spider monkeys, red-backed squirrel monkeys, chimpanzees, and red howlers.